tomayac/joy-con-webhid/README.md

 In order to test this _locally_, you need to flip the `chrome://flags/#enable-experimental-web-platform-features` flag in Chrome.

-For using it on your site, register for the
-[WebHID origin trial](https://developers.chrome.com/origintrials/#/register_trial/1074108511127863297),
-then add the obtained token to your site as in
+For using it on your _production site_, register for the [WebHID origin trial](https://developers.chrome.com/origintrials/#/register_trial/1074108511127863297), then add the obtained token to your site as in
 [this commit](https://github.com/tomayac/joy-con-webhid/commit/a19e541b365305eb440998b3a329989ddb361952).